redhat-openstack/website/source/documentation/using-rdo-on-trystack.html.md

 # Connecting to an instance

 When your instance is booted, you can see its private (internal) IP address and public access IP address in the Instances dashboard.
-To connect over SSH, ensure that your private SSH key has been correctly added to your local keyring, and run
+To connect over SSH, ensure that your private SSH key has been correctly added to your local keyring, and run:

     ssh root@<public IP address>

+Alternatively, ensure that the key has the correct permissions and then explicitly provide it to the SSH client comment when connecting:

+    chmod 600 keypair.pem
+    ssh -i keypair.pem root@<public IP address>

 # Attaching a volume